|Nutrition Facts (per serving)|

 In a collins glass with a few ice cubes, pour the dry vermouth and crème de cassis.

-- The crème de cassis should not be an afterthought, either.
+The crème de cassis should not be an afterthought.
 Look for top-shelf options like those from Giffard, Gabriel Boudier, and Lejay, all of which produce authentic French cassis.
-It's also a flavor that some small distilleries, including Clear Creek Distillery and Tuthilltown Spirits, have in the liqueur portfolios.
+It's also a flavor that some small distilleries, including Clear Creek Distillery and Tuthilltown Spirits Distillery, have in their liqueur portfolios.

 - Seltzer is a common substitute for club soda.
 If you want to give the drink a drier profile, pour tonic water.